MomentumData/VOICE-Vitiligo-Database/README.md

 ## Database Overview

 The Vitiligo Registry and Bio-Resource (VOICE) is a prospectively-collected dataset of individuals attending a specialist teriary vitiligo clinic.
-The dataset captures deep phenotyping information alongside details of treatment, disease impact and Vitiligo Extent Score (VES).<sup>[1]</sup> Data collection began in June 2020 and is ongoing, with the dataset comprising **585** individuals as of latest data extraction in September 2024.
+The dataset captures deep phenotyping information alongside details of treatment, disease impact and Vitiligo Extent Score (VES).<sup>[1]</sup> Data collection began in June 2020 and is ongoing, with the dataset comprising **585** individuals as of latest data extraction in October 2024.

 ## Data Cleaning